Paddy Power

 Paddy Power is an Irish gambling company founded in 1988.
 Its product offering includes sports betting, online casino, online poker, and online bingo.
-The business is split into two divisions, UK Ireland (UKI) and International.
-UKI operations are conducted from its headquarters in Dublin, while its international business operates from its overseas hub in Malta.
+Business operations are led from its headquarters in Dublin, alongside a satellite office in Malta.
 In February 2016, Paddy Power merged with Betfair to create Flutter Entertainment.

 History

 Paddy Power was founded in 1988 by a merger of the forty shops of three Irish bookmakers: Stewart Kenny, David Power, and John Corcoran.
 Stewart Kenny and Vincent O'Reilly had sold Kenny O'Reilly Bookmakers to Coral in 1986, and then opened ten shops of their own by 1988; Kenny was group CEO from 1988 to 2002, and chairman from 2002 to 2003.
 John Corcoran's shops had traded as Patrick Corcoran.
 David Power was a son of Richard Power and one of several inheritors trading under the Richard Power name.
 The Power name was considered the strongest brand among the merged shops, while the "Paddy" name and green colouring emphasised the chain's Irishness at a time when the fragmented Irish industry was facing competition from British betting chains entering the market in response to changes in the Irish tax code.
 David Power's son, whose name happens to be Paddy Power (b.
 1974/5), is a marketing spokesman for the company.